 - Process and Timeline for the Publication of ISO Standards

 History of ISO 15118

-ISO 15118 enables the integration of EVs into the smart grid.
+ISO 15118 enables the integration of EVs into the smart grid (aka vehicle-2-grid or vehicle-to-grid).
 A smart grid is an electrical grid that interconnects energy producers, consumers, and grid components like transformers by means of information and communication technology, as illustrated in the image below.